spawnmarvel/quickguides/eventhub/Readme.md

 # AMQP, Event Grid, Event Hubs and Service Bus

-## Choose between Azure messaging services - Event Grid, Event Hubs, and Service Bus TODO
+## Choose between Azure messaging services - Event Grid, Event Hubs, and Service Bus

 Azure offers three services that assist with delivering events or messages throughout a solution.
 These services are: